aPureBase/arkenv/docs/features/git-remote-config.md

 ---
 layout: default
-title: Remote configuration
+title: Git Remote Configuration
-parent: Guides
+parent: Features
-nav_order: 3
+nav_order: 13
 ---

-# Remote configuration
+# Git Remote Configuration

 Arkenv can be set up to load configuration from a git repository.